rosakun/presupposition-generation/README.md

 ## generate_presuppositions_using_GPT

+This folder includes code that generates presuppositions from cross-examination questions using GPT (da-vinci-003).
+First, it includes a code that pre-processes .tsv files containing cross-examinations in the format given by the website https://www.patrickmalonelaw.com/useful-information/legal-resources/attorneys/legal-resources-attorneys-injured-clients/cross-examination-transcripts/ .
+An example of such a file is given by 'cross_examinations.tsv'.
+An example preprocessed file is 'cross_examinations_preprocessed.tsv'.
+It also includes a code that takes the preprocessed cross-examination file as input, and uses GPT to generate presuppositions triggered by each question.
+It outputs premise-hypothesis pairs in a .json file, an example is 'output.json'.
+As a default, the premise-hypothesis pairs are labeled as 'entailment', or 'E'.
+This is because GPT generally outputs entailments instead of presuppositions.
+The pairs that are actually presuppositions must be manually checked and changed.
+In addition, the fields 'type' and 'trigger_type' are given default values 'na', that must also be changed manually in case of real presupposition items.

 ## presupposition_augmentation

 This folder includes code that re-embeds the presuppositions of premise-presupposition pairs under negation, interrogation, modals and conditionals.